-- Purple – Bird – Spirituality/Faith – Purple represents higher power or creator and the bird symbolizes flight to the creator.
+- Purple – Bird – Maple Spirituality/Faith – Purple represents higher power or creator and the bird symbolizes flight to the creator.
 Birds were originally thought to be messengers from the Heavens since they appeared to come “from above”.
-The tree/wood is maple.

-- Brown – Deer – Business – Brown represents the grounding of ideas on the firm foundation of Mother Earth and the deer, also known as the Hart, has long been a symbol of strength, stamina, skill, courage, and integrity.
+- Brown – Deer – Oak – Business – Brown represents the grounding of ideas on the firm foundation of Mother Earth and the deer, also known as the Hart, has long been a symbol of strength, stamina, skill, courage and integrity.
 Businesses that choose to be “Cherokee” must demonstrate those characteristics.
-The tree/wood is oak.

-- White – Paint – Medicine/Alternative Health Care – White represents purity of mind and body, free from disease and contamination.
-As the paint is applied to a body or thing to be useful, so the principles of healing and health must be applied for them to be useful.
-The tree/wood is locust.
+- White – Paint – Locust -Medicine/Alternative Health Care – White represents purity of mind and body, free from disease and contamination.
+As paint is applied to a body or thing to be useful, so the principles of healing and health must be applied for them to be useful.

-- Yellow – Twister/Longhair – Security/Defense/Military – Yellow represents the brightness of the United Cherokee Nation of Indians day; clouds of doubt or suppression being noticeably absent.
+- Yellow – Twister/Longhair – Beech – Security/Defense/Military – Yellow represents the brightness of the Cherokee Nation day; clouds of doubt or suppression being noticeably absent.
 Traditionally, the Longhairs were peacemakers.
 A dedicated defense force helps to keep the peace.
-The tree/wood is beech.

-- Green – Wild Potato – Environment/Air, Food, Water/Agriculture – Green represents plants and growth; the well-being of the United Cherokee Nation of Indians in particular and the Earth in general.
+- Green – Wild Potato – Birch-Environment/Air, Food, Water/Agriculture – Green represents plants and growth; the well- being of the United Cherokee Nation in particular and the Earth in general.
 The wild potato represents nourishment and sustainability to thrive in life.
-The tree/wood is birch.

-- Red – Wolf – Law/Justice – Red represents fire and passion for what is right, especially where the United Cherokee Nation of Indians is concerned.
+- Red – Wolf – Hickory- Law/Justice – Red represents fire and passion for what is right, especially where The United Cherokee Nation is concerned.
 The wolf proudly, ferociously, stands its ground both offensively and defensively.
-The tree/wood is hickory.

 Sec.
-3- Until such time as the elders of each clan have been designated and the Star Council fully populated, a committee of United Cherokee Nation members shall make recommendations and vote upon the ascension of those thought qualified to become a clan elder.
+3- Until such time as the elders of each clan have been designated and the Star Council fully populated, the High Star Council of the United Cherokee Nation shall make nominations and vote upon the ascension of those thought qualified to become a clan elder.
 Once an elder is chosen, he or she immediately becomes a member of the Star Council.
-When all seven elders of the various clans are seated, the Star Council will be altogether realized.
-In cases of necessity, an elder may, temporarily, hold authority over more than one clan.
+When all seven elders of the various clans are seated, the Star Council, comprised of both the High Council and the Associate Council, will be altogether realized.
+In cases of necessity an elder may, temporarily, hold authority over more than one clan.
 Any additional clan elderships held by one elder must be immediately surrendered when a suitable elder is found to fill that position.

 Sec.
-4- Once completed, the Star Council shall have sole power to nominate and install clan elders.
-The installation of an elder will require a five sevenths (5/7) majority of Star Council members.
+4- Once completed, the High Star Council shall have sole power to nominate and install clan elders.
+The installation of an elder will require a majority of High Star Council members.
 Council decisions shall be guided, where practicable, by the will of the membership of The United Cherokee Nation.

 Sec.
-5- The Star Council shall meet once a quarter on the second Wednesday of the month and whenever else there are issues to consider that are deemed important enough for the Council to take under advisement.
-When said Council is convened, the style of any acts or laws they produce shall be: “So resolved by the Star Council of The United Cherokee Nation”.
+5- The High Star Council shall meet once a quarter on the second Wednesday of the month and whenever else there are issues to consider that are deemed important enough for the Council to take under advisement.

 Sec.
 7- All members in good standing of The United Cherokee Nation, having demonstrated wisdom, maturity and leadership, may aspire to an eldership and, thus, a seat on the Star Council.
 No member who is of unsound mind or a felon will be considered for an eldership or Star Council seat.
 Other qualifications and/or disqualifications may be added by said Council as they see fit.

 Sec.
-11- A majority of the Star Council’s membership in attendance on any given day (at least four members) shall constitute a quorum to do business.
-However, a smaller number may adjourn from day to day and compel the attendance of absent members in such manner and under such penalty as the rules of the Star Council shall prescribe.
+11- A majority of the High Star Council’s membership in attendance on any given day shall constitute a quorum to do business.

 Sec.
 14- No power of suspending the Constitution or laws of The United Cherokee Nation shall be exercised by the Legislature or any other authority.

 Sec.
-16- The Star Council shall have power to make laws laying and collecting taxes, duties, tariffs, etc. for the purpose of raising a revenue.
+15- The High Star Council shall have power to make laws laying and collecting taxes, duties, tariffs, etc. for the purpose of raising a revenue.

 Sec.
-17- The Star Council shall have sole power of deciding on the construction of all external Treaty stipulations.
+16- The High Star Council shall have sole power of deciding on the construction of all external Treaty stipulations.
 They shall be guided, however, to such extent possible, by the will of the people of The United Cherokee Nation.

 Sec.
-19- All Star Council members are required to visit each of the main districts of The United Cherokee Nation at least once a year for the purpose of familiarizing themselves with the district, its people and their situations.
+18- All High Star Council members are required to visit each of the lodges of The United Cherokee Nation at least once a year for the purpose of familiarizing themselves with the lodge, its people and their situations.

 Sec.
-20- A log of all of the meetings and decisions of the Star Council shall be kept.
+19- A log of all of the meetings and decisions of the High Star Council shall be kept.
 The method of this recordkeeping shall be decided by said Council and may allow electrical or electronic instrumentation.

 Sec.
-21- Every two (2) years, the Star Council shall elect one of its members to act as “Chief”.
-The person so elected shall serve as the spokesperson for the Nation and as general figurehead; Provided: The “Chief” shall have no independent power and must take all important issues before the Star Council.
-If the “Chief” cannot fulfill his or her duties, another Star Council member may be appointed.
-Elder/Star Council members who are designated as “Chief” will receive additional compensation.
-The amount will be decided by the Star Council and set into law.
+20- Every two (2) years, the High Star Council shall elect one of its members to act as “Chief”.
+The person so elected shall serve as the spokesperson for the Nation and as general figurehead; Provided: The “Chief” shall have no independent power and must take all important issues before the High Star Council.
+If the “Chief” cannot fulfill his or her duties, another High Star Council member may be appointed.
+Elder/High Star Council members who are designated as “Chief” will receive additional compensation.
+The amount will be decided by the High Star Council and set into law.

 Sec.
 2- The function of the Grand Court shall be as a balance to, and possible safeguard against, the Legislative Branch.
-They may use whatever body of law is appropriate for each case.
+The body of law the Grand Court will use as reference will be the Cherokee Tribal natural law.
 The Grand Court holds sole power of impeachment against members of the Star Council.

 Sec.
-4- The Judges of The Grand Court shall hold their commissions for four (4) years but any of them may be removed from office for malfeasance or other misconduct by a five sevenths (5/7) majority vote of the Star Council.
-Circuit Court Judges shall hold their commissions for four (4) years but any of them may be removed from office for malfeasance or other misconduct by a five sevenths (5/7) majority vote of the Star Council.
+4- The Judges of The Grand Court shall hold their commissions for four (4) years but any of them may be removed from office for malfeasance or other misconduct by a majority vote of the High Star Council.
+Circuit Court Judges shall hold their commissions for four (4) years but any of them may be removed from office for malfeasance or other misconduct by a majority vote of the High Star Council.

 Sec.
-5- The Judges of the Grand Court, as well as the Circuit Court Judges, shall, at times and in amounts provided by law, receive a compensation.
+5- The Judges of the Grand Court, as well as the Circuit Court Judges, shall receive from the Tribal Treasury a compensation.
+The period and amount will be set by law.
 Any compensation increase may only occur every two years.